Lugdunum3D/Lugdunum/doc/architecture.md

   class: documentation button button-green align-right
 ---

+# Introduction

+We made the choice to base Lugudunum on Vulkan as actual 3D engines are all based on technologies existing since many years now, and don't take advantages of today's hardware.
+With Lugdunum, we want to enable developers to create powerful 3D applications, capable to run seamlessly on desktop and mobile, without performances loss.

 # Architecture of Lugdunum

 The purpose of this section is to introduce you to the internal operation of our 3D engine.
 We will first talk about the architecture of the renderer.
 Then we will describe the sequencing of the engine graphic's loop, how each component of the [`Renderer::Target`](#lug::Graphics::Renderer::Target) is interacting with the [`Render::Window`](#lug::Graphics::Render::Window) composed of different [`Renderer::View`](#lug::Graphics::Renderer::View).
 Then, we will discuss the GPU & CPU's side operation.
 We will explain how each buffer is loaded and used by our engine.